WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 - Miniconda [download here](https://docs.conda.io/en/latest/miniconda.html)
 - R Suite CLI [download here](https://rsuite.io/RSuite_Download.php)
 - Git [download here](https://git-scm.com/downloads)
+- Malaria Cell Images Dataset [download here](https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria)

-I won't be describing the installation of R, RStudio and Miniconda in detail.
+I won't be describing the installation of R, RStudio, Git and Miniconda in detail.
 There are many tutorials on the Internet which provide you with a step by step description.
 So take your time, install them properly and when everything is ready, you can move on to the next step - installing RSuite.
 I will help you with it, although there is nothing to fear - the installation is really easy.

 ## RSuite installation
 After downloading R Suite CLI you're ready to install it.
 The easiest way is to open the terminal and type:
 ```
 > rsuite install
 ```
 in your console.
 When RSuite is installed, you need to download and install Git.
-RSuite forces you to use git, and while it may seem unnecessary to you at first, it's actually pretty useful.
-You don't want to lose all your work due to an unexpected system error, do you?
+RSuite forces you to use GIT, so you need to install it before starting a project.
-When Git is installed on your computer, RSuite will automatically connect with it when starting a new project.
+When Git is installed on your computer, RSuite will automatically put your project under git control when starting it.
 Speaking of projects...
-How to create them?
-You'll learn it in a moment!
+Everything's ready, so you're now able to build your first malaria classifier in R.

+## Malaria project step by step

-## Creating a project
+## Creating a project: MalariaClassifier

+First, we are going to create a new RSuite project.
+We will call it "MalariaClassifier".
+How to do it?
 There are three ways of managing projects in RSuite:

 - Command Line Interface
 - Using R functions